foojingyi/tp/docs/UserGuide.md

 * Table of Contents
 {:toc}

+<div style="page-break-after: always;"></div>

 ## 1. Introduction

 ### 1.1 Welcome to MediBook

-MediBook is a **desktop medical records software targeting doctors and administrative staffs in clinics or hospitals to help manage patient details.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MediBook is a **desktop medical records software targeting doctors and administrative staff in clinics or hospitals to help manage patient details.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, MediBook can get your patient details management tasks done faster than traditional methods.